 The perfect companion for Adam.
 By naming the animals, Adam realizes his own need for a partner.
 Eve is specially designed by God to be the perfect fit for Adam.
-(See the Further Study section for more on this.)
 God uses one of Adam's ribs (from his side) to create Eve, as a reminder that the woman and the man are to be side-by-side companions, equal in value.
 Having the same special abilities and purpose, they are to work together as a unified team in marriage (one man and one woman).